 The mission of the Fresenius Medical Care and Wingate University School of Pharmacy Medical Information Fellowship program is to provide pharmacists interested in pursuing a career in the healthcare industry with expertise regarding the activities of the Medical and Regulatory Department.
 This department consists of Clinical Research and Development, Medical Affairs, Medical Information and Communication and Regulatory Affairs.

 The fellowship offers exposure to all areas with a focus on medical information and communication (MIC).
 This area correlates with potential future career opportunities for pharmacists in the industry.
 The fellow has opportunities within the academic environment and there are opportunities to collaborate with faculty to conduct research and publish in the biomedical literature.
-To learn more, we invite you to meet our fellowship alumni.
+To learn more, we invite you to meet our fellowship alumni (see tab below).

 The Fresenius Medical Information Department provides accurate, timely, concise and unbiased medical and drug information to healthcare professionals nationally.
 The department serves as a training site for 4th year pharmacy students and for a post-doctoral specialty fellowship under the direction of Dr. Dixie Ann Sawin, Director of Medical Information.
-We’d also like to introduce you to the faculty and preceptors for this fellowship.
+We’d also like to introduce you to the medical information team for this fellowship (see tab below).

 The Fresenius Medical Care fellow will develop their personal list of goals and objectives for the fellowship, which allows for a tailored experience.